daniel-adele/pythonic/README.md

+# CVS-Data-Migration-Test-Automation-Framework

-This repo contains code that will validate the data migration process.
+This Test Automation will validate the data migration process.